coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ```

-In the above code, the `fetchTodos` method is refactored to get the access token and use it to make an authenticated call to our backend API setting the `Authorization` header to make use of our access token.
+In the above code, the `fetchTodos` method is refactored to get the access token and use it to make an authenticated call to the backend API setting the `Authorization` header to make use of the access token.

-Some boostrap styling was also added to give the page a simple face lift.
+Some bootstrap classes and layout structure were also added to give the page a simple face lift.

 A **Log Out** functionality has also been added to the application.

-Now run this application again.
-This time you should be able to login successfully and fetch the To-Dos list from the backend.
+Now run this application again using `npm run dev`.
+This time you should be able to login successfully and fetch the To-Dos list from the backend (If your keychain tool prompts you to allow the application to access the keychain, simply click **Allow** or **Always Allow**).

 Your screen should then look like the one below: